The Gwendy Trilogy: Conception

 "I had a story I couldn't finish, and [Chizmar] showed me the way home with style and panache," King said in a statement.
 In describing the writing process, Richard Chizmar said, "Steve sent me the first chunk of a short story.
 I added quite a bit and sent it back to him.
 He did a pass, then bounced it back to me for another pass.
 Then, we did the same thing all over again – one more draft each.
 Next thing you know, we had a full-length novella on our hands.
 We took a free hand in rewriting each other and adding new ideas and characters.
 The whole process took about a month."

 Gwendy's Magic Feather

 Gwendy's Magic Feather is a 2019 thriller novella by Richard Chizmar.
 It is the second in the trilogy.
-The story, set in 1999, revolves around the title character, Gwendy Peterson, now a thirty-seven-year-old United States senator from Maine, who one day finds the Button Box again.
+The story, set in 1999, revolves around the title character, Gwendy Peterson, now a thirty-seven-year-old United States representative from Maine, who one day finds the Button Box again.
 In her hometown, Castle Rock, in which she soon travels to, Gwendy must also try to find two missing teenage girls that have mysteriously disappeared.